 - resolving any difficulties from the past that may be bothering you

 - reducing or eliminating alcohol and other drugs

 - checking with your naturopath/ayurvedic practitioner/doctor to see if there’s any deficiencies or other biochemical reasons for depression

 - increasing self compassion and gratitude

 - discovering your life purpose and heartfelt desires, and making changes to start living in accordance with these

-If you would like support on your healing journey with depression, please get in touch to schedule an appointment.
-I'm available in person at the Lotus Centre in Mullumbimby (Australia) or online via Skype and would love help you to live a life that is full, joyful, authentic and unconstrained by depression.
+If you would like support on your healing journey with depression, please get in touch to schedule an appointment, I’d love help you to live a life that is full, joyful, authentic and unconstrained by depression.

 WANT MORE LIKE THIS IN YOUR INBOX?